-I relished my Miraculous Weekend at home – alone, and I cherished the time I spent with my friends as we explored the great outdoors, reveling in the warmth of the spring air.
+I relished my Miraculous Weekend at home –alone, and I cherished the time I spent with my friends as we explored the great outdoors, reveling in the warmth of the late summer air.
 I felt refreshed and alive, and ready to jump back into my responsibilities as a mom.

 Yet, even though I had a phenomenal time with my friends, nothing from that weekend compared to the unbridled joy I felt when I saw my daughters walk through the door Sunday night.

 That is, until ten minutes later when they started to bicker…